CDRT/docs/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel<br>

-!> When enabled, Supervisor Password prevents unauthorized users from accessing these items in ThinkPad Setup: - Boot priority lists <br> - Network related items <br> - Date & Time <br>
+!> When enabled, Supervisor Password prevents unauthorized users from accessing these items in ThinkPad Setup: <br> - Boot priority lists <br> - Network related items <br> - Date & Time <br>

 ?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).